kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 - Determine if additional tests are necessary
 - Ensure reliability of existing tests
-- Determine if some caching mechanism should be introduced to reduce the extra permission check call
+- Determine if some mechanism should be introduced to reduce the extra permission checks

 #### GA